seidzade/devops-exercise-teymour-mirrored/README.md

 #### Deliverables
 A GitHub Pull-Request to **YOUR DUPLICATED REPO**, containing:

-1. The code for both gify-panda and counter-panda.
+1. The code for both img-panda and smart-panda.
 1. Ansible roles which takes care of provisioning both services on a VM called base.
 1. Modified base.yml which install ONLY the newly written services on the base VM.
 1. **BONUS** A wrapper script on top of ansible-playbook which deploys the latest version of those services.

+PLEASE make sure your Pull Request contains all the requirments above, and doesn't contain any code you didn't change.

 The Pull-Request should contain a short description of the roles you created, and any other comment you’d like us to know of.